 In late 2019, Portola Neighborhood Association volunteers began to clear the overgrown weeds, trash, and debris in the space, which runs parallel to San Bruno Avenue and is the property of CalTrans.
 Before 2020, the space was unused and completely inaccessible.

 In 2021, FCC joined the project, using grants from LIIF to build a door, an ADA ramp from our building, a brick patio, the path that runs from Burrows to our center, and two beautiful murals by local artists.
 The Portola Neighborhood Association now has a CalTrans permit and is continuing to develop additional blocks into a long Greenway for the Portola neighborhood.
 Read more about the PNA’s Portola Garden Club and their progress on the Greenway.

 In 2022, FCC received a second grant from LIIF to connect children in preschool to nature, which includes a year-long professional development series to support teachers in integrating nature-based curriculum into our programs.

-The Portola Family Garden will be completed in late 2023 and will be used by Family Connections’ preschool, summer camps, afterschool programs, playgroups, workshops, meetings, and special events.
+The Portola Family Garden will be completed in spring 2024 and will be used by Family Connections’ preschool, summer camps, afterschool programs, playgroups, workshops, meetings, and special events.
 We are so excited to continue to integrate nature-based learning into our programs and welcome you all into this beautiful garden.

 View pictures of the space in progress and action: